Man, at time of just climbing, here we are at the beginning of the third and final busy broadcast hour, the EIB network today.

 Somebody had asked him, you know, I don't understand something.

-We were at Kansas City, and we were at a restaurant called Stroud's, which is renowned for its fried chicken and gravy and oh, it's I mean, it is to die for stuff.
+We were at Kansas City and we were at a restaurant called Stroud's, which is renowned for its fried chicken and gravy and, oh, it's, I mean, it is to die for stuff.

 And they also have on the menu fried shrimp, and it is the biggest shrimp you have ever seen.

-How come the bigger shrimp, I'm right here in the heartland of the country in the Middle East, not the Middle East, in the middle of the country, Kans City, why in the world can I find gigantic shrimp here, but not the East Coast?
+How come the bigger shrimp, I'm right here in the heartland of the country, in the Middle East, not the Middle East, in the middle of the country, Kansas City.

 And rather than answer it, he threw it to the table to see what we would come up with.

-And the short version of it is that in his theory, it all came back to shipping costs.
+And the short version of it is, is that in his theory, it all came back to shipping costs.

-And I'm not going to spend time here going from once he explained it, it made total perfect sense.
+And I'm not going to spend time here going through it.

 But it was not a question that people were going to be able to figure out themselves without a certain basic knowledge or understanding of economics.

-And everything that I have discovered when I've learned, I don't have any formal training in economics.
+And everything that I have discovered, when I've learned, I don't have any formal training in economics.

-And so when I say it's the most difficult, confusing common sense thing, what I mean by that is economics questions are really confounding.
+And so when I say it's the most difficult, confusing, common sense thing, what I mean by that is economics questions are really confounding.

 But if you talk to somebody who really knows the subject, the answer is crystal clear, common, perfect sense.

-I think what this professor's concern is, that a full-fledged understanding of economics reinforces the ever-present, all-important role of production and self-reliance in the entire equation.
+What happens when you have a full fledged, I think what this professor's concern is that a full-fledged understanding of economics reinforces the ever-present,

-As opposed to the problems and the inequities and the difficulties of dealing with redistribution, which require the construction of massive, inefficient bureaucracies.
+all-important role of production and self-reliance in the entire equation, as opposed to the problems and the inequities and the difficulties of dealing with redistribution, which require the construction of massive, inefficient bureaucracies.

-When you learn, for example, that's a dollar of welfare benefits in this country, I don't know if social security, whatever the welfare benefit is, and this was 20 years ago, it cost 78 cents to extend a dollar of welfare benefit to a recipient.
+When you learn, for example, that let's a dollar of welfare benefits in this country, I don't think Social Security, whatever the welfare benefit is, and this was 20 years ago, it cost 78 cents to extend a dollar of welfare benefit to a recipient, meaning that the net benefit was 22 cents.

-The bureaucracy soaked up 78 cents of every dollar that was being spent on welfare.
+The bureaucracy soaked up 78 cents of every dollar that was being spent on welfare because the bureaucracies grow and they exist to exist.

 And they grow to make it difficult to ever get rid of them.